-The law was recently involved when an inmate was found unresponsive and pronounced dead in his cell at Bexar County Jail on Saturday.
+The law was notably invoked last year when an inmate was found unresponsive and pronounced dead in his cell at Bexar County Jail.
 In that instance, the local sheriff’s office, as well as the Texas Commission on Jail Standards, were notified of the in-custody death of Michael Rene Johnson — two groups that, prior to the Sandra Bland Act being enacted, may not have been told promptly, or at all, about the incident.

-Bland’s name also lives on with the launch of the brand new Sandra Bland Center for Racial Justice in Austin.
-When it opened back in May, Bland’s mother explained what the organization wants to accomplish, local news outlet KSAT reported.
+Bland’s name also lives on with the Sandra Bland Center for Racial Justice in Austin.
+When it opened in 2021, Bland’s mother explained what the organization wants to accomplish, local news outlet KSAT reported.

 “We’re trying to really assist families with being whole again.
 So we’re doing scholarships, we’re doing training, we’re teaching financial literacy,” Geneva Reed-Veal said at the time.

-And in an indication of how important and widespread Bland’s name and legacy has become for the Black Lives Matter movement, a new “Say Their Names” Memorial was opened last week in San Diego and prominently includes Bland.
+And in an indication of how important and widespread Bland’s name and legacy have become for the Black Lives Matter movement, a “Say Their Names” Memorial was opened in San Diego and prominently includes Bland.

 Not all has been positive since Bland’s death.
 The justice being demanded by her family since Day 1 has been elusive.
-Her family noted last year amid the national protests against police violence and demanding racial justice and equality that law enforcement was still killing Black people with impunity.
+Her family has noted amid the national protests against police violence and demands for racial justice and equality that law enforcement was still killing Black people.

-“I’m angry,” Shante Needham told ABC News last year.
+“I’m angry,” Shante Needham told ABC News in 2020.
 “I’m angry that my sister passed five years ago and they are still killing us.
 I’m angry.”